 We may require payment on account before undertaking work, particularly where large items such as fees and expenses are to be incurred or where a client is relatively new to us.
 Otherwise our invoices are to be paid directly to us in full by the end of the month following the month in which the invoice is dated.
 We reserve the right to charge interest at 4% over Barclays Bank plc base rate on any overdue account.

 Any money belonging to our clients that we hold on their behalf will be held, in trust, in specifically designated client accounts.
 These accounts will not be interest bearing.

 If payment is not made in due time, we reserve the right to decline to undertake any further work.
 Your rights may be lost if this happens.
 Regardless of any such suspension of work, payment of your invoices is still required.

 When we issue an invoice in EUR or USD, we convert our hourly rates (set in GBP) into the relevant currency using the prevailing exchange rate at the time of billing.
-To cover the additional costs of operating in USD, we apply a loading of 4% to the GBP to USD exchange rate.
+To cover the additional costs of operating in USD and EUR we apply a loading of 2% to the prevailing exchange rate.

 To cover our costs in paying disbursements on behalf of our clients, and to provide a level of security against exchange rate fluctuations, our service charge for paying all disbursements (except official fees) is 10% of the disbursement cost.